codevalley/friday-api/docs/README.md

 The project follows the Clean Architecture pattern with the following layers:

 1. **Domain Layer** (`models/`)
-   - Contains the core business entities
+   - Contains the core business entities (Activity, Moment)
    - Independent of external frameworks and tools
    - Defines the core business rules